LeoKeidran/TCSO/chp/chp1.md

 ## 1-6

-For this operation you'll need to be careful of the vitas.
+For this operation you'll need to be careful of the vitals.
 Below are suggestions based on my own experience, but I highly recommend seeing what works for you in terms of consistency. <br>
 You first want to deal with the tumours.
 They are always in the same location, and should not use the ultrasound to reveal them first.
 You can do two diagonal slashes to reveal them in two pairs. <br>
 ![](./img/1-6_tumours.png) <br>
 Just like in 1-3, you'll want to drain these, and then cut them out in reverse order (1>2>3>4 followed by 4>3>2>1).
 This requires you to be precise and quick, and if you are unsure, aim to tackle two at a time. <br>